Theme Structure

 πΉ Optional Field Rules

-is optional.
+authorUrlis optional, but if provided, it must be a valid HTTPS URL (e.g.,"https://example.com").
+An empty string is allowed.colorsis optional.
 If present:- It must be an array of strings (each representing a color, typically hex codes or CSS color names),

 - Empty arrays (